Chaest/sd-webui-sc-loader/README.md

  - long hair
 ```

-When creating subfolders, the prompts will be added using the initials of the folder name.
+When creating subfolders, the prompts will be added using the four first letters of each underscore separated word of the folder name.

 Examples:

 ![example1](imgs/example_sub_prompt.png)

-Gives the expander: `$c_clothes`
+Gives the expander: `$clot_clothes`

 ![example1](imgs/example_sub_prompt2.png)

-Gives the expander: `$mc_clothes`
+Gives the expander: `$moreclot_clothes`

 ### Scenarios